April in Olympic National Park

 Sol Duc Falls and Hot Springs

 I wrote an extensive post about visiting the Sol Duc Valley here, and I will add that this is an excellent spring destination!
-Beautiful hiking through the old growth forest on the Sol Duc Falls Trail or the Lover’s Lane trail, a raging waterfall and a hot springs!
-The hot springs is the perfect rainy day activity after a wet hike.
+Beautiful hiking through the old growth forest on the Sol Duc Falls Trail or the Lover’s Lane trail, a raging waterfall and a hot springs.
+Soaking in the hot springs is the perfect rainy day activity after a wet hike.
 The campground is large and can be reserved ahead of time, there are also cabins available at the hot springs resort.